e280/authlocal/readme.md

       })
     </script>
     ```
-    - customize that second script to handle logins/logouts your way
+    - Customize that second script to handle logins/logouts your way
-    - when the user logs in, the `login` object looks like this:
+    - When the user logs in, the `login` object looks like this:
       ```js
       login.name // Kaylim Bojrumaj
       login.thumbprint // "4e77bccf..."
       login.expiresAt // 1729381451374
       login.token // <raw data that can be crypto-verified>
       ```
-    - when the user logs out, `login` is `null`
+    - When the user logs out, `login` is `null`
 1. **Put this button in your `<body>`:**
     ```html
     <auth-login></auth-login>
     ```
-    - this provides a nice little status/button ui for users to login or logout
+    - This provides a nice little status/button ui for users to login or logout
-1. 🎉 **You're done!**
-    - Do whatever you want with that `login` object.
-    - Display `login.name` in your UI.
-    - Use the `login.thumbprint` as a unique user ID.
-    - If you're getting advanced, you can send the `login.token` to your api server and verify it there.

 <br/>

-## 🧐 Sophisticated Authduo Installation
+## 🧐 Sophisticated Installation for App Devs

 *Choose this installation method if you're familiar with npm, package.json, and typescript.*